jeltedeproft/Norii/README.md

 Norii requires Java 8 - [download it here](https://www.java.com/en/download/).
 Also make sure that your graphics card driver is up to date.

-In order to play the game, simply fork and clone the repo and then run the desktoplauncher.java file.
+In order to play the game, simply

+-fork the repo
+-clone the repo
+-import as gradle project
+-run the desktoplauncher.java file.
 (I personally used Eclipse, I haven't yet tested for other IDE's)

 ## Developing